BenjaminHoegh/TestRepository/docs/Configuration/Table of Contents.md

 ## Generating ToC and Content Separately

-ParsedownExtended offers methods to generate ToC and content separately:
+ParsedownExtended offers methods to generate the ToC and content separately:

 - **contentsList()**: Returns just the "ToC" as an HTML `<ul>` list.
 - **body()**: Parses content without `[toc]` tag.